dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 where `-p 1` refers to the hardware thread 1, `0xC0010200` is the MSR for the control of counter 0 (`PERF_CTL[0]`), and `0x5100C0` specifies the identifier of the event to be measured (retired instructions, `PMCx0C0`) and the way in which it will be measured (user events).
 Once the configuration with `wrmsr` is done, the `rdmsr` command can be used to read the counter 0 that collects the number of retired instructions.

+Similarly, access to a L3 cache event is done by writing to a L3 control register (MSR `0xC001023[0,2,4,6,8,A]`) and reading its associated counter (MSR `0xC001023[1,3,5,7,9,B]`).
+Finally, access to a data fabric event is performed by writing to a `DF_PERF_CTL[0-3]` control register (MSR `0xC001024[0,2,4,6]`) and reading its associated `DF_PERF_CTR[0-3]` register (MSR `0xC001024[1,3,5,7]`)[^10].

 The methodology used in this case study is described in more details in [@Balancer2023].
 The code and the information necessary to reproduce the experiments can be found in the following public repository: [https://github.com/agusnt/BALANCER](https://github.com/agusnt/BALANCER).

 ### Results {.unlisted .unnumbered}

-We run a set of SPEC 2017 benchmarks *alone* in the system using only one instance and a single hardware thread.
+We run a set of SPEC CPU2017 benchmarks *alone* in the system using only one instance and a single hardware thread.
 We repeat those runs while changing available LLC size from 0 to 32 MiB with 2 MiB steps.
 Figure @fig:characterization_llc shows in graphs, from left to right, CPI, DMPKI and MPKI for each assigned LLC size.
 For the CPI chart, lower value on the Y-axis means better performance.
 Also, since the frequency on the system is fixed, the CPI chart is reflective of absolute scores.
 For example, `520.omnetpp` (dotted line) with 32 MiB LLC is 2.5 times faster than with 0 Mib LLC.

 For the DMPKI and MPKI charts, the lower value on the Y-axis, the better.
 Three lines corresponding to `503.bwaves` (solid), `520.omnetpp` (dotted) and `554.roms` (dashed), represents the three main trends observed in all applications.
 We do not show the rest of the benchmarks.